mugithi/terraform-google-tpu/README.md

 The resources/services/activations/deletions that this module will create/trigger are:

-- Create a GCS bucket with the provided name
+- Create a Cloud TPU POD

 ## Usage